Image Processing

 2. Under this method, I do not shoot lums at all, but instead create a synthetic lum as a part of my image processing from the RGB frames/

-Notes: Obviously, much of this applies to cooled CCDs only.
-If you are imaging with a DSLR or a non-cooled CCD, your only real choice is to take your Darks in the field so you match the temp of your lights.
+Notes: Obviously, much of this applies to cooled CMOS cameras only.
+If you are imaging with a DSLR or a non-cooled CMOS, your only real choice is to take your Darks in the field so you match the temp of your lights.
 However you take your darks, it is absolutely critical that you match the temperature of your darks to the temperature of your light frames.
 If you don't, subtracting darks is worse than useless; it will seriously degrade your images.
 If you examine my “Learnings” page, you will see the results of skimping on getting the Darks right (and on not knowing how to do Flats, which is a necessary skill, especially for slower scopes (e.g., f/8) that we’ll discuss in more detail below).

-As stated above, I mostly use Option ii in creating my Master Darks.
+As stated above, I use Option ii in creating my Master Darks.
 I understand the theory of Dark scaling and it works, but I like the extra control of matching my Dark exposure times to my actual light frame times in most instances.
 I also now only use Option 2 for my image capture.
 I have fully bought into the theory I discuss elsewhere that shooting 1x1 RGBs and then creating a synthetic luminance frame from them is the superior way to image.

 A few thoughts on how I manage my files.
 Before I start imaging for the night, I set up my file folders.
 All of my image files are in the same master “Images” file on my system.
-The next level is that I have separate sub-files for each CCD-OTA combination.
+The next level is that I have separate sub-files for each CMOS-OTA combination.
 I then have a separate file for every night of imaging.
 Within those dated files, I include a separate file for each target and a separate file for all of the flats I take that night.
 I keep all of my raw images for a particular target in that target’s file folder (e.g., all luminosity, red, green, and blue lights for a particular target are lumped in the same file (by “lights” I simply mean the images that capture a target and its associated star field, unlike the flats and darks that are for calibration only).
-Similarly, all my flats for that target go into one file folder.
+Similarly, all my flats for that target go into one file subfolder within the relevant target folder.

 1. System Set-up